 The Calculator should be used in conjunction with the Energy Efficiency Clause H1 of the New Zealand Building Code and NZS4218:2009, which can be purchased from Standards New Zealand.

 You can create as many Design Navigator projects as you want free of charge.
 Once you have finished a project and download a completed H1 report a fee of 26.40+GST applies.
 Payment can be made via invoice or credit card.
 Please contact me if you want to have an account for monthly invoices set up.
+Note that it is illegal to copy any parts of the H1 compliance webpage without explicit prior permision from the author.

 Some FAQ's regarding the fee system